Implementation details

 Streamer control registers

-Note that the addressed are given in 32-bit word steps (multiply by 4 to get an actual address in units of bytes).
+Note that the addresses are given in 32-bit word steps (multiply by 4 to get an actual address in units of bytes).

 Write: